gbv/pica-patch/specification.md

 ## Introduction

-This document defines **PICA Patch**, a data format to express changes between records in PICA+ format in a machine-readable and reproducible way.
+This document defines **PICA Patch**, a data format to express changes and differences between PICA+ records in a machine-readable and reproducible way.
 Records in PICA Patch format specify fields to add, to remove, and/or to compare with an existing PICA record.
-The rationale of PICA Patch is to communicate changes of PICA records in an unambigous, descriptive form (as data) instead of imperative instructions (as code).
+The rationale of PICA Patch is to communicate changes of PICA+ records in unambigous, descriptive form (as data) instead of imperative instructions (as code).

 The specification consists of a **normative part** with

-- definition of a [data model](#data-model) required to understand the format,
+- definition of a [data model](#data-model) of PICA+ records and PICA Patch records,
 - definition of interchangeable [serialization formats](#serialization) to encode and exchange PICA Patch records,
 - definition of [algorithms](#algorithms) to apply and create PICA Patch records